Two school chefs advance to SCOTY 2020 National Final

 Crossley is employed by North Yorkshire County Council and is based at York High School in Acomb, York.
 Her main course was an eboracum burger with York tower potatoes, Yorkshire coleslaw and salad – a Yorkshire twist on a classic burger served with lightly spice potatoes, coleslaw and salad.
 The winning dessert was strawberry minster mousse – a light strawberry mousse with a layer of fresh strawberries and jelly topped with a crunchy crumble topping.

-Macgregor is employed by Chartwells and is based at Jesmond Park Academy Newcastle upon Tyne.
+MacGregor is a regional support chef from Newcastle Upon Tyne.
 His main course dish was Italian beef stromboli – Italian beef stromboli served with spinach frittata and roasted pepper stuffed with Mediterranean vegetables followed by a dessert of assiette of brownie – a trio of brownies – beetroot, carrot and orange brownie served with strawberry compote.

 The two regional winners join Holly Charnock, who won the North West crown in December 2019.
 Ten finalists will qualify for the SCOTY National Final by winning their Regional Finals and the two remaining finalist places will be ‘wildcard’ entries that are selected by the judges.